 Notice how well regarded experts in your field put themselves out there and are transparent?
 They speak, write, educate, engage and connect as much as possible – and transparency is key to this.
 Why would you not do the same?

-Posted November 16th, 2011 by Nathan Skillen with No Comments
+Posted November 16th, 2011 by Nathan Skillen with 2 Comments

 Today’s ideal social form is not the commune or the movement or even the individual creator as such; it’s the small business.
 Every artistic or moral aspiration — music, food, good works, what have you, is expressed in those terms.

 Call it Generation Sell.

 Whatever you want to call it: The Age of the Entrepreneur, Generation Sell, or The Entrepreneurial Generation — we’re moving towards an economy and society where everyone is in business for themselves.
 As the quote from The New York Times article Generation Sell says, the ideal social form is now the small business.
 Entrepreneurship is the new cool.

 Even traditional careerists are finding themselves being entrepreneurial, creating a personal brand and often marketing themselves as a small business would.
 They’re looking for career moves, whether it’s full-time employment (often short-term) or part-time, gig and project work.
 This shift away from reliable, long-term, full-time employment is partly caused by our economic situation, the democratization of technology and cultural shifts with a greater celebration of entrepreneurial pursuits.

 As an entrepreneur yourself, this presents tremendous opportunity.
 However, we need to re-frame our normal methodology of either being B2B or B2C business, when everyone is both a consumer and their own brand and business.

 “If you want to get ahead, said Benjamin Franklin, the original business guru, make yourself pleasing to others.”